rezapps/recept/README.md

 ## Features

-- Create new recipes
+- Create and store recipes locally
-- Store recipes locally
+- Search recipes by title
 - Rate recipes on a 5-star scale
-- Sort recipes by title or rating
+- Sidebar menu with links to recipes in the page.

 ## Installation